PiaMcLaughlin/Capstone-4/README.md

 **In order to run the pipeline, you need to have the appropriate role**

-## 🛠📦CI/CD
+## :gear: :arrows_clockwise: CI/CD
 <p align="center">
   <img width="800" alt="cicd" src="https://www.jo3-w3b-d3v.com/wp-content/uploads/2019/07/cicd-pipeline-1024x355.png">
 </p>

-## 🛠 CI
+## :gear: CI
-Continuous Testing (CI) To set up CI and rebuild at every push:
+To set up Continuous Testing (CI) and rebuild at every push:

 Connect gcloud to GitHub, either in the Trigger UI or run:
 	`$ ./scripts setup_trigger.sh`
 Push the newly created Cloud builds from GCP into the origin otherwise the trigger won’t find them This trigger will run every time a push to master happens in any of the containers and thus rebuild the affected Docker Image

-## 📦 CD
+## :arrows_clockwise: CD
-Continuous Delivery (CD) CD is necessary when we want to retrain/finetune the model give that we can get new data, not every time we update a component.
+Continuous Delivery (CD) s necessary when we want to retrain or finetune the model give that we can get new data, not every time we update a component.
 So we will have a Cloud function that will trigger a training pipeline when we upload new data to the Cloud Storage.

 Get the pipeline host url from pipeline settings
 In the pipeline folder, run the deploy script